 Bulls' Wendell Carter: Cleared to play

-Carter (eye) is available to play Wednesday against the Cavaliers, Darnell Mayberry of The Athletic reports.
+Carter (thumb) is starting Friday's game against the Pistons, Rod Beard of The Detroit News reports.

-Carter was originally listed as questionable due to eye inflammation, but he's been cleared to play after getting through Wednesday's pregame activities with no issues.
-Through four games (all starts) this season, the second-year big man is averaging 12.8 points, 9.3 rebounds and 1.3 blocks in 26.8 minutes.
+Carter was listed as probable on the injury report earlier Thursday, but as expected, he's been cleared to take the court and should see his usual workload.

 More News